-An elimination algorithm of intrinsic complexity supposes that the polynomial F is encoded by an essentially division-free arithmetic circuit of size L (i.e., F can be evaluated by means of L additions, subtractions and multiplications, using scalars from a previously fixed real ground field, say \mathbb{Q}) and that there is given an invariant $\delta(F)$ which (roughly speaking) depends only on the geometry of the complex hypersurface defined by F. The complexity of the algorithm (measured in terms of the number of arithmetic operations in \mathbb{Q}) is then linear in L and polynomial in n,d and $\delta(F)$.
+An elimination algorithm of intrinsic complexity supposes that the polynomial F is encoded by an essentially division-free arithmetic circuit of size L (i.e., F can be evaluated by means of L additions, subtractions and multiplications, using scalars from a previously fixed real ground field, say \mathbb{Q}) and that there is given an invariant $\delta(F)$ which (roughly speaking) depends only on the geometry of the complex hypersurface defined by F. The complexity of the algorithm (measured in terms of the number of arithmetic operations in \mathbb{Q}) is then linear in L and polynomial in n, d and $\delta(F)$.

-In order to find such a geometric invariant $\delta(F)$ we consider certain deformations of the gradient of F restricted to the complex hypersurface defined by F. These deformations give rise to certain complex varieties which we call the bipolar varieties of the equation F=0.
+In order to find such a geometric invariant $\delta(F)$ we consider suitable incidence varieties which in fact are algebraic families of dual polar varieties of the complex hypersurface defined by F. The generic dual polar varieties of these incidence varieties are called bipolar varieties of the equation F = 0.
 The maximal degree of these bipolar varieties becomes then the essential ingredient of our invariant $\delta(F)$.
-By the way, our algorithms find F-regular algebraic sample points for all connected components of the real hypersurface defined by F that are generically smooth (i.e., that contain F-regular points).